OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 You can assign names to each block of settings.
 Which in this case is -apache and -iis7.
-Under these names you can set IP-addresses, network-addresses the personality and the request-body-limit.
+Under these names you can set IP-addresses, network-addresses the personality and a set of features.

 The version-specific personalities know exactly how web servers behave, and emulate that.
-The IDS personality (will be GENERIC in the future) would try to implement a best-effort approach that would work reasonably well in the cases where you do not know the specifics.
+The IDS personality would try to implement a best-effort approach that would work reasonably well in the cases where you do not know the specifics.

 The default configuration also applies to every IP-address for which no specific setting is available.

-HTTP request body's are often big, so they take a lot of time to process which has a significant impact on the performance.
+HTTP request bodies are often big, so they take a lot of time to process which has a significant impact on the performance.
 With the option 'request-body-limit' you can set the limit (in bytes) of the client-body that will be inspected.
 Setting it to 0 will inspect all of the body.

-HTTP response body's are often big, so they take a lot of time to process which has a significant impact on the performance.
-With the option 'response-body-limit' you can set the limit (in bytes) of the server-body that will be inspected.
-Setting it to 0 will inspect all of the body.
+The same goes for HTTP response bodies.

 ::